Review our resources for client conversations.

 Our Multi-Asset Strategies team handles the day-to-day details of selecting, overseeing and rebalancing underlying funds.
 We believe active security selection is the best way to improve return potential.
 It also helps limit the downside during periods of market stress.

-We start out with a growth-oriented asset mix focused on building your savings.
-We gradually shift to investments that help shield your account balance while still maintaining some growth potential.
+We start out with a growth-oriented asset mix focused on building your assets.
+We gradually shift to investments that help diversify your portfolio while still maintaining some growth potential.
 Our goal is to provide the greatest opportunity for your client's money to last throughout retirement.

 A One Choice Target Date Portfolio's target date is the approximate year when investors plan to retire or start withdrawing their money.
 The principal value of the investment is not guaranteed at any time, including at the target date.